mbastola/neural-nets-in-python/deep-neural-nets/ann-tf/README.md

-# Artifical neural network in Numpy
+# Artifical neural network in TF

 In this repo, I build ANNs using tensorflow and an extension to ann-numpy repo where I build ANN architecture from scratch and write Backpropagation.

 ## MNIST:

-Our numpy ANN with 1 hidden layer with only 30 nodes on 10 classes handwritten digit MNIST dataset achieves test error of 4.4% (accuracy 95.6% !!).
+Our numpy ANN with 1 hidden layer with only 30 nodes on 10 classes handwritten digit MNIST dataset achieves test error of 3.4% (accuracy 96.6% !!).

 ![png](imgs/ANN_mnist10.png)